sclark39/UE-VR-Code-Sample/README.md

 - Added a workaround (via a blueprint) to trigger haptic feedback when the rumble event occurs since Touch has no rumble capability

 ## Missing
-- HMD Locomotion Pawn
 - Rumble not implemented
-- SteamVRChaperone not implemented
+- SteamVRChaperone / RoomScaleMesh not implemented
-- RoomScaleMesh not implememented

 See Issues tab for info on the progress of these missing features.